 E.g., I need you to close $2m in Net New Bookings in the Next 12 Months.
 Or whatever the number is.
 And we have budget for 4 reps plus you.
 Go get it done …

 And in the end, that’s all the matters.
 And at a practical level, especially if you are in a high-velocity category, your VP Sales will quickly have his or her hands 100% full figuring out how to best sell, how to best help the reps sell, and how to scale sales.
 She won’t have time to complete open and close deals herself, for the most part.
 As we discussed before, directly selling is probably Job #5 for your VP Sales (more here).

 Beyond that, giving her a quota to start may even be counterproductive.
 Everyone responds to incentives.
 Salespeople, especially so.
 If you have two metrics to hit as VP Sales — one, for yourself; the other, for your team — how do you prioritize?
 Both will likely suffer to some extent, at a practical level.

 So my only point is just this.
 It may make sense for your VP Sales to start with an individual quota.
 It certainly probably will feel good.

-But it won’t really matter in the medium term.
+But it won’t really save money or help in the end.
 Even if he or she starts off with her own bag, in a quarter or two if she does a good job, she won’t have time to hold an individual quota anymore.
 Especially the more SMB you are, because the sales cycles are just so rapid.

 So I know it’s stressful to pay for your first VP of Sales.
 But don’t sweat it too much, if you pick the right one.
 And if you are sweating it .. maybe … maybe you don’t really have the right candidate.